MastAvalons/market-processor/README.md

 **If you want to upgrade to a production application, It is strongly recommended to use an external database and an external ActiveMQ.**

-**Also it is recommended to remove the CDN libraries and use a dependency manager like bower or npm along with gulp or grunt.**

 ##Requirements